The premise

 End-of-lesson check

-What is the core idea behind "AI for Drafting an At-Home Kid Anxiety Toolkit"?
+What is the main idea of "AI for Drafting an At-Home Kid Anxiety Toolkit"?

 - AI assembles calming techniques for anxious kids, but a clinician should guide ongoing or escalating worry.

-Which term best describes a foundational idea in "AI for Drafting an At-Home Kid Anxiety Toolkit"?
+Which concept is most central to "AI for Drafting an At-Home Kid Anxiety Toolkit"?

 - coping skills